 In line with the Office of Fair Trading and EU Distance Selling regulations, you are entitled to a seven-day cooling-off period, starting on the day that the ECPR receives your registration fee.
 During this period, you have the right to cancel and receive a full refund.

 After the seven-day cooling-off period and before midnight UK time on 14 June (six weeks prior to the event), you may cancel your registration and still be eligible for a refund of 50% of your registration fee.

-Cancellations/withdrawals after the registration deadline are not eligible for a refund.
+Cancellations/withdrawals after the 14 June are not eligible for a refund.
 Refunds will be made using the same method as the original payment.

 Recording of ECPR events

-The ECPR keeps a record of all its events in the form of photography, video and audio recordings.
+The ECPR will record all events in the form of photography, filming and audio recording.

-Photographers are asked particularly to cover the plenary programme (welcome addresses, lectures, prize giving), receptions, and activity in the exhibition or registration areas.
-The ECPR makes video recordings of interactions such as discussions in workshops, roundtables and presentations.
+Photographers are asked particularly to cover the plenary programme (welcome addresses, lectures, prize giving); receptions and activity within the exhibition or registration areas.
+The ECPR will record interactions such as discussions in workshops, roundtables and presentations.
 This approach provides an overall flavour and atmosphere of an event, which can then be used to both document the current, and promote future iterations of, the event.